The microlux Executive Board provides the strategic direction for the organization as well as the evolution of the its vision, mandate and objectives.

 Anne is a member of the Board of Directors of e-MFP.
 She is also involved in other local and international initiatives around impact finance and is a member of EIIL, ESELA and InFiNe.

 She joined the microlux Executive Board in April 2021et became President in June 2021.

-Rémy Jacob, President
+Rémy Jacob, member